Maria I. Johnston: Career

 As its leader, Johnston devoted much time and attention to the work of the Chart Club of St. Louis.
 She lectured to this organization on history, literature, art, and current topics.
 The Chart Club of St. Louis was formed in the early 1890s, and started with only 20 members.
 By 1912, it numbered over 300.
 During these years, the hospitality of the most exclusive homes was extended for the club's meetings.
-The club met each year from October through February on Saturdays at eleven o'clock, the lecture concluding at twlve o'clock, after which a buffet luncheon was served.
+The club met each year from October through February on Saturdays at eleven o'clock, the lecture concluding at twelve o'clock, after which a buffet luncheon was served.
 The Chart Club derived its name from a simple historical Chart made individually by its original 20 members, from a bit of paper folded into sixty divisions, each representing a Century and colored accordingly.
 A deep red color represented "The Era of Imperial Rome"; smoke color represented "The Decay of Civilization"; gold color represented "The Age of Pericles and The Renaissance".
 This then was the skeleton upon which a lecturer placed facts accumulated from analysis after she searched through academic shades of literature.
 Two dollars per session was the fee.
 Each member could bring a guest.
 Johnston covered many fields of intellectual work.
 A special program was arranged during the holiday season in which some of the best artists of St. Louis appeared.

 Personal life

-In Vicksburg, on October 7, 1852, she married Charles Lunsford Buck (1824-1862), who died in the first year of the civil war, leaving her with three children, Horace (b.
+In Vicksburg, on October 7, 1852, she married Charles Lunsford Buck (1824–1862), who died in the first year of the civil war, leaving her with three children, Horace (b.
 1853), Isabel (b.
 1856), and Mary (b.
 1858).

 On December 1, 1866, in Warren County, Mississippi, she married Dr. William R. Johnston and lived on a Mississippi plantation.
 By the use of her pen, when she was widowed the second time, Mrs. Johnston was able to support herself and assure that her children were well educated.
 Both daughters married and her son, after graduating in Yale University, became a member of the Montana bar and was made Judge of the circuit court in Helena, Montana.

 For some time, Johnston made her home in St. Louis, where her daughter, Mrs. Isabel Scullin, lived.
 She spent periods of time in Alexandria, Louisiana, where her daughter, Mrs. Mary Wade, lived.

 During the summer of 1897, and again in 1898, Johnston chaperoned a large party of young women of St. Louis traveling through Europe.
 In 1899, she was in Europe, traveling with another group of women from The Hague to London.
 In 1900, she included attending the Oberammergau Passion Play and the Paris Exposition in the itinerary of the chaparoned trip.
 Again in 1907, Johnston chaparoned a party of friends on a European tour.

 In 1920, Johnston moved to New Orleans, Louisiana, where she died, September 3, 1921.